 Usually if you rent a scooter in Bali, it will not come with insurance.
 If you have a collision with another vehicle, this is normally settled up between the party and yourself.
-It is highly unlikely that your scooter rental company will help deal with any accidents or insurance queries.
+It is highly unlikely that your Bali scooter rental company will help deal with any accidents or insurance queries.

 If you know that you are likely to rent a motorbike or scooter in Bali, my advice is to get at least some basic training in your own country first.

 I didn’t have a great deal of experience on motorbikes and had never ridden a scooter before.
-However, just before travelling I did a basic motorcycle test and had a few intense training days.
+However, just before travelling I did a basic motorcycle test and a few intense training days.
 This gave me that little bit more confidence to get going.
-It probably helped that I also have many years experience driving a car in London, which also involves a lot of concentration.
+It probably helped that I have many years of experience driving a car in London, which also involves a lot of concentration.

 How much does it cost to rent a scooter in Bali?

-Scooter rental price
+Bali scooter rental price

 The price of renting a scooter in Bali will depend on the type of scooter you choose.
 Here is a rough guideline of what you should expect to pay :

-Cheapest | e.g. Scoopy F1 108cc or vario 110 cw
+Cheapest | e.g. Scoopy F1 108cc or Vario 110 cw

 Daily: 50k IDR